BodenmillerGroup/IMCWorkflow/docs/viewers.md

 # Viewing IMC data

-During [image processing](process.md), raw IMC&trade; data is converted into multi-channel TIFF or OME-TIFF files.
+During [image processing](process.md), raw IMC&trade; data files are converted into multi-channel `.tiff` or `.ome.tiff` files.
 These can be visualized using common image viewers, including [ImageJ/Fiji](https://imagej.net/software/fiji/) and [QuPath](https://qupath.github.io/).
-The visualization of raw IMC data requires specialized image viewers to visualize aquisitions, panoramas and/or segmented objects.
+Specialized image viewers are necessary to visualize acquisitions, panoramas and segmented objects.

 ## MCD viewer

 The [MCD viewer](https://www.fluidigm.com/products-services/software) distributed by Fluidigm&reg; for **Windows only** allows visualization of MCD&trade; files.
-The user can view individual acquisitions (also referred to as regions of interest; ROIs) and multiple channels.
+The user can view individual acquisitions (also referred to as regions of interest) and multiple channels.

 ## histoCAT

 The [histoCAT](https://github.com/BodenmillerGroup/histoCAT)[^fn1] software offers interactive visualization of IMC data.
-It requires pre-processing of IMC raw data using the IMC Segmentation Pipeline (see [image processing](process)) to generate single-channel TIFF files.
+It requires pre-processing of raw IMC data using the IMC Segmentation Pipeline (see [image processing](process)) to generate single-channel `.tiff` files.
-By supplying segmentation masks, `histoCAT` can extract object-specific features and supports clustering, dimensionality reduction and interaction testing.
+When supplied segmentation masks, `histoCAT` can extract object-specific features and supports clustering, dimensionality reduction and interaction testing.

 !!! note ""